hazem3443/Basics-Wrapup/Data_Structures_And_Algorithms/2.2.0_Bubble_Sort/README.md

 it is comparison-based algorithm in which each pair of adjacent elements is compared and the elements are swapped if they are not in order.

 average and worst case Time complexity are of **Ο(n2)** where **n** is the number of items

+- not In-place sorting algorithm if we used our technique for swpping it becomdes in-place sorting
+- Stable algorithm
+- Adaptive algorithm